 The Larkin Law Firm

-In his more than sixteen years of practicing bankruptcy law and debt relief, Jeffrey D. Larkin has helped so many to build financial security.
+In his more than twelve years of practicing bankruptcy law and debt relief, Jeffrey D. Larkin has helped so many to build financial security.
 In large part, that came from helping them to figure out which options were right for them and their needs.
 Now, he can put that experience to work for you.
 When you’re dealing with bankruptcy, it can feel like there are no options.
 However, there’s always time for a fresh start.
 Call today for a free consultation: (877) 256-3946.